couchrest/couchrest.github.com/model/embedding.markdown

 @cat.toys.first.name == 'mouse'
 {% endhighlight %}

-Any hashes sent to the property will automatically be converted:
+Any hashes sent to the property will be automatically converted:

 {% highlight ruby %}
 @cat.toys << {:name => 'catnip ball'}
 @cat.toys.last.is_a?(CatToy) # True!
 {% endhighlight %}

-To use your own classes they *must* be defined before the parent uses them otherwise Ruby will bring up a missing constant error.
+For obvious reasons, classes *must* be defined before the parent uses them, if not, Ruby will bring up a missing constant error.
 To avoid this, or if you have a really simple array of data you'd like to model, CouchRest Model supports creating anonymous classes: